 Reheat Pulled Pork in the Crock-Pot

-If you’re wondering how to reheat pulled pork to keep the meat moist, look no further than a crock-pot or a slow cooker.
+If you’re wondering how to reheat the leftover pulled pork to keep the meat moist, look no further than a crock-pot or a slow cooker.

 If you are busy, this is also a great way of reheating the meat because it doesn’t require much from you once it's in.